Hurricane Dorian And The Islands Of The Bahamas

 - Bahamas Ferries have cancelled all sailings until further notice.
 Passengers seeking further information should call 242-323-2166.

-- Bahamas Paradise Cruise Line's Grand Celebration remains closed and has cancelled September 3 and September 5 sailings.
+- Bahamas Paradise Cruise Line's Grand Celebration remains closed and has cancelled its September 4-6 sailings.

-Each Bahamas Tourist Office (BTO) throughout the islands is equipped with a satellite phone to keep in touch with the command center in New Providence.
-The Ministry continues to monitor Hurricane Dorian and will provide updates at www.bahamas.com/storms.

 Media Queries: